-I realized I was a perfectionist in the sense that knowing I made wrong decisions in the past, I don’t want to get it wrong again, which was getting me stuck in indecisiveness.
+I realized I was a perfectionist in the sense that knowing I’ve made wrong decisions in the past, I wouldn’t want to get it wrong again, which was getting me stuck in indecisiveness.
 The mistake is not in the wrong decision, but in not deciding at all.

 True to its promise, the book helped me identify where I’m stuck, the indecision that might be holding me back from where I want to be.
 It has widened my perspective and allowed me to see from an objective standpoint the factors I can consider in order to come up with a decision, so I can get unstuck and move forward.

 Little changes – Sam said they are what it takes to make a big difference.
 So at the end of every chapter, she offers “Little Changes Action Step” we can take to get started and keep going.

 I also liked that she included prayers as pauses in between some parts to give us that ‘break’ and reminder for spiritual grounding and connection with God.